x8699876/FastCopy/README.md

 ## Fast File and Directory Copy

-* Copies files and directories fast
+* Copies files and directories fast.
+* Speed tester for copying files of vairous sizes and locations.

 ## Download